p3zo/chord-progressions/docs/glossary.md

 # Glossary

-Terms used in the code
+Terms used throughout the library.

 | Name                             | Type            | Description                                  | Example                              |
 |----------------------------------|-----------------|----------------------------------------------|--------------------------------------|